Automattic/node-wpcom-oauth/Readme.md

 ### Create a wpconn application

-Go to [wordpress apps](https://developer.wordpress.com/apps) and create a application to use to get the authorization codes
+Go to [wordpress apps](https://developer.wordpress.com/apps) and create an application to use to get the oauth2 authorization.

 ### Create the wp oauth object